-Reference of properties in a Module's description.yaml file
+Reference of properties in a module's description file, description.yaml

 Each module contains a file called description.yaml.
 This contains information about the module.